Discreet Abortion Pill Delivery, Anywhere

 - You want an extra layer of privacy

-- You don't want any deliveries coming to your home address at all
+- You'd rather not have anything delivered to your home address at all

-Yes, you can have abortion pills shipped to someone else's address.
+Yes, you can have abortion pills shipped to a friend's, partner's, or family member's address.

-During your consultation, you can provide whatever shipping address works best for you.
+During your consultation, you can give whatever shipping address works for you.
 It doesn't have to match your home address.
-Many people choose to have medications sent to a trusted friend, partner, or family member's home.
+A lot of people send the medication to a trusted friend, partner, or family member's place.

 - Let the person at that address know to expect a package, so it doesn't get set aside or returned